pourmand1376/hugopapermod_english/content/posts/2022/al-folio-Jekyll-website/index.md

 tags: [website,jekyll, al-folio, github-pages]
 ---

 Here I want to guide you toward setting a Jekyll website with `al-folio` template.
 This is the template I am using for my website and I love it.
-I have also made some contributions to make it more usable.
+I have also made some contributions to make it more usable (specially on docker side).

 > You do not need to install Jekyll, Docker, Ruby or even clone the repo in order to build and publish a website.
 You can do it all online and not even bother installing any of them.